 Skip to contents

-Runs one of two complementary post-hoc analyses, selected by method: "susiex" (default) for the SuSiEx \(2^N\) combinatorial enumeration, reporting the posterior probability of every binary causality pattern across the \(N\) input traits; or "coloc_pairwise" for the coloc pairwise ABF, reporting the five colocalisation hypothesis posteriors (H0/H1/H2/H3/H4) for every pair of traits.
-To get both, call the function twice and combine.
+Runs one of two complementary post-hoc analyses, selected by method: "susiex" (default) for the SuSiEx \(2^N\) combinatorial enumeration, reporting posterior probabilities over binary causality patterns across the \(N\) input traits; "coloc_pairwise" for the coloc pairwise ABF, reporting the five colocalisation hypothesis posteriors (H0/H1/H2/H3/H4) for every pair of traits.
+To get both views, call the function twice and combine.

 Usage